modxorg/Docs/en/case-studies-and-tutorials/developing-an-extra-in-modx-revolution-modx-2.1-and-earlier/developing-an-extra-in-modx-revolution,-part-ii-modx-2.1-and-earlier.md

 Next, we make references to the MODX object, and the Doodles object, so our controllers can use them.
 Then, we'll load a "mgr/header.php" controller, which we'll be creating shortly - this will have all of our Doodles-CMP-shared code in it.
 And finally, we'll load the current active controller, and return it.
 Cool!

-<div class="note">You don't have to use a custom request router.
+You don't have to use a custom request router.
 You could just load the contents of mgr/header.php and mgr/index.php (discussed later) in the controllers/index.php file and be done with it.
-Custom request routing as described here, though, allows you to have multiple pages for your CMP - which might be useful.</div>### The Header Controller
+Custom request routing as described here, though, allows you to have multiple pages for your CMP - which might be useful.

+### The Header Controller

 So now we need to create our header controller, which has all the base Doodles CMP stuff in it.
 Let's add a file here: /www/doodles/core/components/doodles/controllers/mgr/header.php and put this in it: